-To comply with Louisiana Revised Statute R.S.
+To fully comply with Louisiana Revised Statute R.S.
 39:1305(D), the adoption instrument for future budgets should define the authority of the Superintendent to make changes to the budget without Commission approval, within the confines of the broader statute.
-Also, although not required by law, we recommend that the Commission receive and review a project-date report of the 10-year capital improvement budget at least annually.
+Also, although not required by law but in accordance with best practices, we recommend that the Commission adopt a multi-year budget that identifies capital projects and the means of financing for those projects.
+Reports of actual and obligated expenditures in comparison to those budgets should be presented to and reviewed by the Commission on periodic basis.